measuring tape with notebook and pencil

 Length (meters) = (Weight × 1000) ÷ (GSM × Width)

-If a fabric roll weighs 50 kg with:
+If a fabric roll weighs 50 kg and has:

 Length = (50 × 1000) ÷ (200 × 1.6) = 156.25 meters

-• GSM should be measured using standardized test methods
+• GSM should be measured using standardized methods

-• Average GSM values should be used instead of single-point measurements
+• Average GSM values are better than single-point readings

 • Fabric relaxation should be considered before testing

-• Using width in centimeters without converting to meters
+• Using width in centimeters without converting it to meters

 • Garment manufacturing